Critical Writing And Thinking

 - Introduction: Explain the background and state your main ideas.

-- Provide proof and evaluation
+- Body Paragraphs: Provide proof and evaluation

 - Conclusion: Summarize the key issues and bring back the thesis statement.